-How Long Do SEPA Direct Debit Payments Take?
+How long do SEPA Direct Debit payments take?

-This guide details the timings for SEPA Direct Debit, and explains how GoCardless can help you to optimize them.
+This guide details the timings for SEPA Direct Debit, and explains how GoCardless can help you to optimise them.

-SEPA Direct Debit is not an instant payment method.
-Payments take at least 2 interbank working days under the B2B scheme, and 3 interbank working days under the Core scheme, to clear on your bank account.
+Similarly to UK Direct Debit, SEPA Direct Debit is not an instant payment method.
+Payments take at least 2 interbank working days under the B2B scheme and 3 interbank working days under the Core scheme to clear on your bank account.

+This guide details the timings for SEPA Direct Debit, and explains how GoCardless can help you to optimise them.

 Under the SEPA B2B Direct Debit Scheme, you will need to submit a collection to the banks 1 interbank working day before the payment due date.